-In Mrs Mubanga’s Pre-Primary class this term, students have been invited to explore and that can be found everywhere if you are paying attention!
+In Mrs Mubanga’s Pre-Primary class this term, students have been invited to explore and discover patterns that can be found everywhere if you are paying attention!

 - What makes a pattern?